-San Francisco 49ers quarterback Colin Kaepernick’s country wide anthem protest has uncovered a deep divide over something all too many People take as a normal a part of present day lifestyles.
+San Francisco 49ers quarterback Colin Kaepernick’s countrywide anthem protest has uncovered a deep divide over something all too many people take as a normal part of present-day lifestyles.

 “I’m not going to arise to show pride in a flag for a rustic that oppresses black humans and people of color,” Kaepernick instructed NFL Media’s Steve Wyche.
-“To me, that is larger than soccer and it’d be egocentric on my part to look the other way.
-There are our bodies in the street and those getting paid depart and getting away with homicide.”
+“To me, that is larger than soccer, and it’d be egocentric on my part to look the other way.
+Our bodies are in the street, and those getting paid depart and get away with homicide.”

-On Thursday, he again declined to take part in the country wide anthem earlier than a preseason sport in opposition to the San Diego Chargers, kneeling along with his teammate Eric Reid.
+On Thursday, he again declined to participate in the countrywide anthem earlier than a preseason sport in opposition to the San Diego Chargers, kneeling with his teammate Eric Reid.

-This, predictably, brought about a lot of human beings accusing Kaepernick (who is biracial) of being unpatriotic, anti-American, and ungrateful to a country that allowed him to succeed.
-My response to most of that is a huge eyeroll — that that is usually the response while a lucky black person has the temerity to call out America for its original sin.
+Predictably, this brought about many human beings accusing Kaepernick (biracial) of being unpatriotic, anti-American, and ungrateful to a country that allowed him to succeed.
+My response to most of that is a huge eye-roll — that is usually the response when a lucky black person dares to call out America for its original sin.

-It’s truly know not regular, across the world talking, to play country wide anthems earlier than domestic wearing events.
+It’s truly now not regular, across the world talking, to play countrywide anthems earlier than domestic wearing events.
 You don’t hear “God Shop the Queen” earlier than English Premier League matches.
 Non-People discover all the patriotic spectacle in American sports activities baffling.

 The reason isn’t that Individuals are extra patriotic than foreigners.
-It’s that, all through the world wars, American sports leagues hitched themselves to the yank military.
-Today, the authentic justification for playing the country wide Anthem doesn’t make a lot of experience anymore — and the sort of patriotic imagery it embodies is little extra than an advertising tool that every so often invitations political controversy.
+It’s that, throughout the world wars, American sports leagues hitched themselves to the Yank military.
+Today, the authentic justification for playing the countrywide Anthem doesn’t make much of an experience anymore — and the sort of patriotic imagery it embodies is little more than an advertising tool that every so often invitations political controversy.

-I don’t actually care very a great deal whether Colin Kaepernick does or doesn’t stand.
+I don’t care very much whether Colin Kaepernick does or doesn’t stand.
 That’s his preference.
-But the concept that he have to must stand, or maybe listen to the national Anthem at all, is a lot stranger than maximum Americans think it’s far.
+But the concept that he must stand, or maybe listen to the National Anthem, is much stranger than most Americans think it’s far.

-Why we hear the national anthem before sports activities occasions
+Why do we hear the national anthem before sports activities occasions

-“The Famous person-Spangled Banner” a poem written in 1814, throughout a war at Castle Henry in Baltimore, later set to an English drinking music.
-It best became The’s unofficial country wide anthem in 1916, when President Woodrow Wilson ordered its use at military and other countrywide ceremonies (it took till 1931 for it to become official).
+“The Famous person-Spangled Banner,” a poem written in 1814, throughout a war at Castle Henry in Baltimore, later set to English drinking music.
+It best became The’s unofficial countrywide anthem in 1916, when President Woodrow Wilson ordered its use at military and other countrywide ceremonies (it took till 1931 for it to become official).